-While coyotes are valuable in decreasing the rodent population, their presence in populated areas can be minimized by removing things that attract them to places they are not wanted.
+- Remove things that attract them to places they are not wanted.
 Coyotes can become a nuisance when they have easy access to food in residential areas, such as pet food or garbage.

-NEVER feed a coyote.
+- Never feed a coyote.
 Take steps to ensure that you are not providing them with a source of food, either intentionally or unintentionally:

-- DO feed pets indoors or promptly remove dishes when pets complete their meal outside.
+- Do feed pets indoors or promptly remove dishes when pets complete their meal outside.
 Store bags of pet food indoors.

-- DO clear brush and dense weeds from around property to deprive rodents of shelter and reduce protective cover for coyotes.
+- Do clear brush and dense weeds from around property to deprive rodents of shelter and reduce protective cover for coyotes.

-- DO use trash barrels equipped with tight clamping devices on the lids.
+- Do use trash barrels equipped with tight clamping devices on the lids.

-- DO try to educate your friends and neighbors about the problems associated with feeding coyotes.
+- Do try to educate your friends and neighbors about the problems associated with feeding coyotes.

-- DO NOT feed or provide water for coyotes or other wildlife.
+- Do not feed or provide water for coyotes or other wildlife.
 This practice abnormally attracts coyotes and promotes increased numbers of rodents, birds and other creatures that can provide major portions of the coyote’s natural diet.